ErikFilbert/hcloud-dns/API_help.md

 func (d *HCloudDNS) CreateRecord(record HCloudRecord) (HCloudAnswerGetRecord, error)
 ```
 CreateRecord creates new single record.
 Accepts HCloudRecord with record to
 create, of cource no ID.
-Returns HCloudAnswerGetRecord with HTTPCode,
+Returns HCloudAnswerGetRecord with HCloudRecord and
-HCloudRecord and error.
+error.

 #### func (*HCloudDNS) CreateRecordBulk